ekim1707/kfllc/notes.md

 My parents could have used all their free time attending fancy dinner parties or purchasing sports cars, like a lot of their social circle did.
 Instead, while nobody else was paying attention, they toiled away in their office at home to build this LLC for my sister and I.

-I will never forget all of their sacrifices and their perpertually unconditional and amazing love.
+I will never forget all of their sacrifices and their persistently unconditional and amazing love.

 Thank you for your time.